-Once we are allowed out to play again, here is a Muskoka route to consider… If you have half a day to spare, are up for spectacular scenery and challenging hills, and enjoy a well-placed mid-route coffee shop, then the Lake Rosseau Loop is for you.
-This is another one from our fully supported and guided Georgian Bay – Muskoka 6-day trip, our signature tour.
-The Lake Rosseau Loop is about 65 kilometres and includes 917 metres of climbing.
+If you have half a day to spare, are up for spectacular scenery and challenging hills, and enjoy a charming town mid-route, then the Lake Rosseau Loop is for you.
+This is a route on our Georgian Bay – Muskoka 6-day trips, and has also featured in some of our custom tours.
+The route is about 65 kilometres and includes about 900 metres of climbing.
 It is a loop, so of course you can start wherever you like, but Port Carling is a good choice as it is well-serviced for any pre- and post-ride needs you may have.
 It has several great food and beverage choices, and you will have earned your lunch by the end of this ride!

 Stuff to know before heading out

 Start and finish in Port Carling, looping Lake Rosseau clockwise.
 Note that parking in Port Carling in the summer is challenging, especially on weekends.
 Public parking is available at the municipal offices, arena, library, and Hanna Park.
 While there is some public parking downtown, there is a two hour limit – this will be a 3 to 4 hour ride for most people.

 While much of the route is on quiet roads, there are some busy sections noted in the description below.
 There is generally less traffic midweek, and in May, June, September and October.

 Head southwest out of Port Carling on 118.
 The first couple of kilometres are busy, with a narrow paved shoulder.
 Make a right turn on Peninsula Road, and about 5 kilometres into your ride, you will come to Port Sandfield.
 It may seem a bit early for a stop, but this is a great spot for a photo.
 Port Sandfield has a canal connecting Lake Joseph and Lake Rosseau, and boasts the oldest swing bridge in Ontario.

 Port Sandfield to Rosseau